aporrasc/Mopo_HandsOn_Tutorial/README.md

 Now, to optimize the model, connect the SpineOpt database to the `Run SpineOpt` tool, which can be found in the item bar under the SpineOpt plugin.
 Then, add an output database and link it to this tool to store the optimization results.
 The tool requires two arguments: first, the SpineOpt database, and second, the output database.

-In the [secondary_files folder](/secondary_files/), you will find the script `planning_setup.py`.
+In the [secondary-files folder](/spinefiles/secondary_files/), you will find the script `planning_setup.py`.
 As the next step, create a tool using this script and connect to the SpineOpt DB — **do not enable purge options** for this tool and add SpineOpt DB as an argument.
 It serves as a complementary component to the model and is specifically designed for scenario analysis, which is why it should be executed downstream in the workflow.

 This tool performs the following tasks: